By the end of this section, you will be able to:

 - Understand that there are different types of thinking.

 - Identify how each type of thinking contributes to learning.

 All of these thinking skills are important for college work (and life in the “real world,” too).
 You’ve likely had a great deal of experience with the lower-level thinking skills (yellow section).
 The midlevel skills are skills you will get a lot of practice with in college, and you may be well on your way to mastering them already.
 The higher-level thinking skills (red section) are the most demanding, and you will need to invest focused effort to develop them.

 Exercise: Thought Inventory

-Think about your thinking.
+Think about Figure 3.2 “Types of Thinking Skills”.
 Are you using all six thinking skills?
 Reflect on your schoolwork in the past three weeks and identify specific examples where you used each of the thinking skills.
-Use the comment column to write notes about the skills, determining the skills which are second nature to you and those you would like to develop further.
+Use the comment column to write notes about the skills that are second nature to you and those you would like to develop further.

 |Skill Set||How You Used It in the Past Three Weeks||Comments|